xyroton/xyroton.github.io/src/blog/dactyl_manuform.md

 But Cosmos has come a long way since then and is probably the better choice now.

 ### Printing
 Since the Dactyl-Manuform is meant to be configured to ones personal needs, one will need to 3D print the case.
 It is best of course to own a capable 3D printer, to potentially play around with different designs.
-I can highly recommend the BambuLab A1, that is what I use.
+I can highly recommend the BambuLab A1, that is what I personaly use.
 Else you can also use a 3D online printing service such as JLC, though I have no personal experience with them.

 ## Putting it Together
+There are plenty of build guides out there, some of the popular ones are:

+They have wiring diagrams, part lists etc. with good explanation.
+With those things already existing I will not bother going into detail and rather explain the general steps to what to expect.

+### General Parts list

+- **1x right case/1x left case:** Most cases are printed in PLA as is mine, some fancier ones are printed in Resin or even Nylon.
+- **?x Switches:** The ammount of switches you need depends on formfactor of Dactyl Manuform case that you picked, for me it was 80 switches.
+Usually you would want MX style switches, although if your case supports it other switches are possible such as Kailh Choc.
+- **?x Keycaps:** Same ammount as switches.
+Usually you would want them with the SA profile for the Dactyl Manuform to complement the keywell.
+- **2x MCU:**